Endowment: 10,000 euros

 Individuals:

-• 33.
-Not yet reached the age of 18 at the time of the closing date for submissions
+- 33. Under the age of 18 at the time of the submission deadline

-• for at least 10 years in the territory of Tyrol (North, South and East Tyrol)
+- for at least 10 years in the area of Tyrol (North, South and East Tyrol)

 Legal entities: